Softomate Solutions logoSoftomate Solutions logo

 Week 6-8: Go-live and optimisation.
 Production deployment, 7-day monitoring period with daily conversation log review, system prompt adjustments to improve handling of unexpected question types.
 Final handover including API credentials documentation, conversation log access training and escalation procedure documentation.

 Projects with multiple Odoo modules or multiple deployment channels add 2-4 weeks to this timeline, primarily in the connector build and UAT phases.
-Projects where the client's Odoo product data is incomplete or inconsistently structured require a data quality review and cleanup phase before the integration can be built: this is identified in the discovery phase and scoped separately if needed.
+Projects where the client's Odoo product data is incomplete or inconsistently structured require a data quality review and cleanup phase before the integration can be built — this is identified in the discovery phase and scoped separately if needed.

 Yes.
 When a visitor provides an email address that matches an existing res.partner record in Odoo, the chatbot performs a duplicate check and logs the conversation as a new chatter message on the existing opportunity rather than creating a duplicate lead.
-If the existing opportunity is in a specific pipeline stage that indicates the account is a current customer rather than a prospect, the conversation is routed to the Helpdesk module instead of CRM, depending on the routing rules configured during project scoping.
+If the existing opportunity is in a specific pipeline stage that indicates the account is a current customer rather than a prospect, the conversation can be routed to the Helpdesk module instead of CRM, depending on the routing rules configured during project scoping.

 Deen Dayal Yadav is the founder of Softomate Solutions, a London AI automation agency based in Stanmore.
 He has delivered over 200 AI automation and Odoo integration projects for UK businesses.